declann/ActuarialPlayground.com/README.md

 `npm run test` - very minimal tests

+## Benchmark Instructions

+`npm run test:benchmark`

+**Among other developments, I've tested very significant performance improvements relating to Actuarial modelling in calculang - feel free to reach out if this is of interest.**

 ## license

 Code in this repository is free software licensed under the [GNU Affero General Public License Version 3](LICENSE).